 or 4 fortnightly payments of $12.50 with More info

 All winemakers are a bit obsessed with Pinot Noir, because it is the most challenging variety to grow and to make and very unforgiving of mistakes.
 For our style of Pinot Noir we prefer the flavour profiles from the southern side of Marlborough.
 These soil types are much older than the Wairau flood plain and have lower fertility and a much higher clay component which gives the wines more depth and structure.

-This 2017 release is a blend from 3 certified organic vineyards – our TWR home block here at the winery, and the Clayvin and Ridge Vineyards in the Southern Valleys which are owned by the Giesen Family.
-We were very excited to be able to procure some extra organic certified fruit from the Ridge and Clayvin blocks as we have seen the quality they have produced over a number of years.
-2017 was a stellar vintage in Marlborough for Pinot Noir.
+This 2018 release is a blend from 2 certified organic vineyards – our TWR home block here at the winery, and the Clayvin Vineyard in the Southern Valleys which are owned by the Giesen Family.
+We were very excited to be able to procure some extra organic certified fruit from the Clayvin block as we have seen the quality they have produced over a number of years.
+2018 was a wonderful vintage in Marlborough for Pinot Noir.
 This resultant blend has great fruit weight and power, with the depth of flavour and complexity.
 The wine has a great approachable fleshiness but also the line and length for some serious cellaring.